georgemandis/konami-js/README.md

 # Konami-JS

 Add the [Konami Code](https://en.wikipedia.org/wiki/Konami_Code) as an easter egg to your web project.
-Compatible with keyboards and touch events.
+Compatible with keyboard and touch events.

-For example and additional information please visit: https://snaptortoise.github.io/konami-js/
+For examples and additional information please visit: https://snaptortoise.github.io/konami-js/

 ## Install

-- [Download the latest source](https://github.com/snaptortoise/konami-js/archive/master.zip) and include konami.js in your project
+- [Download the latest source](https://github.com/snaptortoise/konami-js/archive/master.zip) and include `konami.js` in your project
 - Install with [npm](https://www.npmjs.com): `npm install konami`
 - Install with [bower](https://bower.io): `bower install konami-js`

 ## Future Improvements

 Konami-JS is an ancient project by JavaScript standards, having started in 2009!
-I would love for 2018 to be the year it gets rewritten in a more modern, ES6-friendly way while incorporating something like [Babel](https://babeljs.io) to ensure backwards compatibility in older browsers.
+I would love for 2019 to be the year it gets rewritten in a more modern way.
+Please checkout the issues and discussions surrounding the `2.0` branch.

-I would love the community's help in any of this 😃
+I welcome the community's help in any of this 😃

-You can watch [me](https://george.mand.is) talk about the history of Konami-JS and the value of maintaining "frivolous" open-source projects at OdessaJS 2017 here: [https://www.youtube.com/embed/F3xI3ps7syI](https://www.youtube.com/embed/F3xI3ps7syI)</p>
+You can watch [me](https://george.mand.is) talk about the history of Konami-JS and the joy & value of maintaining "frivolous" open-source projects at OdessaJS here: [https://www.youtube.com/embed/F3xI3ps7syI](https://www.youtube.com/embed/F3xI3ps7syI)</p>

 Notable instances of Konami-JS in the wild include: